 a balanced observation using thoughts

 Yan (rhymes with 'gingerbread man') was born in China and spent his childhood among the movie lots of Beijing where he originated such meaty roles as "Watermelon Eating Kid #2" and "Accidentally Looking Into Camera During Walk-by".
-Pre-puberty, he moved to the Canadian prairies and learned to tame llamas, then over to the West Coast where he learned not to care about stuff.
+Pre-puberty, he moved to the Canadian Prairies where he learned to tame llamas, then over to the West Coast where he learned not to care about stuff.

 As a writer, Yan's tastes tend toward the odd, the visceral, the intricate, and folk/country.
-Basically all the buzzwords you'd use to intimidate your ex girlfriend's new boyfriend.
+Basically all the buzzwords you'd use to intimidate your ex-girlfriend's new boyfriend.
 Yan's work has been performed at 59E59, Signature Theatre, the O'Neill Center, NYMF, 54 Below, West End Theatre, Goodspeed Opera House, Dartmouth College, Irondale Center, the Puerto Rican Traveling Theater, the Duplex, Pearl Theatre, New York SongSpace, Symphony Space, the Toronto Fringe Festival, Figurteateret, and other alcohol-serving establishments.
-With his wonderful collaborators, he has been commissioned by Pacific Opera Victoria, Acting Up Stage, Prospect Theater Company, Blue Bridge Repertory Theatre, Wakka Wakka Productions, and Leviathan Lab, among others.
+With his wonderful collaborators, he has been commissioned by Live & In Color, Pacific Opera Victoria, Musical Stage Company, Prospect Theater Company, Blue Bridge Repertory Theatre, Wakka Wakka Productions, and Leviathan Lab, among others.
 Yan is a proud member of the Dramatists Guild of America, the Asian American Composers, Lyricists, and Librettists Project (AACLP), the Society of Composers, Authors, and Music Publishers of Canada (SOCAN), and a Founding Artist of Blue Bridge Repertory Theatre.